dapr/docs/daprdocs/content/en/reference/components-reference/supported-name-resolution/setup-nr-consul.md

       selfRegister: true
 ```

-If Consul service registration is managed externally from Dapr you need to ensure that the Dapr-to-Dapr internal grpc port is added to the service metadata under `DAPR_PORT` (this key is configurable) and that the Consul service Id matches the Dapr app Id.
+If Consul service registration is managed externally from Dapr you need to ensure that the Dapr-to-Dapr internal gRPC port is added to the service metadata under `DAPR_PORT` (this key is configurable) and that the Consul service Id matches the Dapr app Id.
 You can then omit `selfRegister` from the config above.

 ## Behaviour